lwsjs/local-web-server/README.md

 Usage
 -----
-From the root folder of your site, run:
+From the folder you wish to serve, run:
 ```sh
 $ ws [port]
 ```